immobiliare/fastify-metrics/README.md

 ## Metrics collected

+These are the metrics that are collected automatically.

 | Name                                                    | Type      | Unit of measure                 | Description                                    |
 | :------------------------------------------------------ | :-------- | :------------------------------ | :--------------------------------------------- |
 | `<METRICS_NAMESPACE>.process.cpu`                       | `gauge`   | percentage                      | process cpu usage                              |